xored/f4/readme.md

 Eclipse is used to build all the pods and jars.
 The Maven build just assembles it all into a executables and Eclipse update repositories.

- 1. Run `mvn -o clean package` in the root directory of the `Fantom Runtime` project.
+ 1. Run `mvn clean package` in the root directory of the `Fantom Runtime` project.
  2. Modify `pom.xml` in the F4 project to point to the newly built runtime.
- 3. Run `mvn -o clean package` in the root directory of the `F4` project.
+ 3. Run `mvn clean package` in the root directory of the `F4` project.

 Steps 1 & 2 only need to be done the once.

 Step 3 builds F4 as standalone product.

 An eclipse update site `.zip` will be assembled the `/repository/target/` folder and full installation products may be found under `/product/target/products/`.

+Tip - use `mvn -o clean package` to run offline builds.